Struggling with your toddler not listening and behaving? You’re not alone. Discover 10 things to do to get kids to listen without yelling.

 “You can put the book on the couch,” I suggested.
 We typically don’t allow other items at the dining table when we’re eating meals, even books.
 “Then, you can have it after you’re done eating,” I continued.

 “No!” he shouted, adamant about bringing the book to the table.
-This went back and forth, with him insisting on bringing his book to the table and me trying to reason with him why he shouldn’t.
+This went back and forth, with him insisting on bringing the book to the table and me trying to reason with him why he shouldn’t.

 Seriously?
 I thought.
 We’re going to fight about a book on the dining table?